Plugin Complexity Tiers

 self,

-content: dict[str, object],
+content: dict[str, Any],

-metadata: dict[str, object] | None = None,
+metadata: dict[str, Any] | None = None,

-) -> dict[str, object]:
+) -> dict[str, Any]:

-"""Add word count before content is created."""
+"""Add word count before content is created.

 text = str(content.get("body", ""))